AdaCore/learn/content/courses/advanced-ada/chapters/access_types.rst

 Declaring components with the :ada:`aliased` keyword allows us to specify that those are accessible via other paths besides the component name.
 Therefore, the compiler won't store them in registers.
-This can be essential when doing with low-level programming |mdash| for example, when accessing memory-mapped registers.
+This can be essential when doing low-level programming |mdash| for example, when accessing memory-mapped registers.
 In this case, we want to ensure that the compiler uses the memory address we're specifying (instead of assigning registers for those components).